-Both the medical and legal professions need to consider further how they view recording medical assessments, covertly or otherwise.
-The court considered draft guidelines suggesting making recordings should not be acceptable from the British Psychological Society about which there was as yet no consensus.
-It considered a paper by 3 neurologists on the covert recording of medico-legal consultations reaching similar conclusions.
+Both the medical and legal professions need to consider how they view recording medical assessments, covertly or otherwise.
+The Court considered draft guidelines from the British Psychological Society suggesting that making recordings should not be acceptable, about which there was, as yet, no consensus.
+It considered a paper by three neurologists on the covert recording of medico-legal consultations reaching similar conclusions.
 That paper referenced the GMC and medical defence organisations accepting that patients can legally make covert recordings of consultations with doctors.
-The Master suggested that it was be helpful to have a protocol agreed between the Association of Personal Injury Lawyers and The Forum of Insurance Lawyers.
+The Master suggested that it would be helpful to have a protocol agreed between the Association of Personal Injury Lawyers and The Forum of Insurance Lawyers.

-There are 2 considerations at issue.
+There are two considerations at issue.
 The first is that the evidence had been improperly obtained.
-Making covert recordings is not unlawful although it is ‘reprehensible’.
-The second is the interests of justice in a particular case may favour not excluding evidence which is relevant and probative.
+Making covert recordings is not unlawful, although it is 'reprehensible'.
+The second is the interests of justice in a particular case may favour not excluding evidence that is relevant and probative.
 This decision suggests that the balance will often favour the latter.